genesem/kvdb/README.md

 #### Usage:

-By default server listens on :3000 tcp port.
+By default server listens on :3000 tcp port, to use custom port please set PORT environment variable (ex: `export PORT=9000`).